-- 1. The Department through appropriate officials and representatives shall meet with the Organizations one day during the first week of each month and such other times as is necessary to confer, but not negotiate, with respect to nationwide personnel policies and practices and matters affecting working conditions, matters affecting the Basic Agreement, supplements thereto and interpretations and disputes arising out of the administration of local agreements. - 2.
-Disputes arising out of the administration of local agreements will not be considered until all efforts to settle the dispute at the local and regional level have been exhausted. - 3.
-The Department will also confer on the status of current and new projects and programs, including Mail Processing and Delivery activities, and other matters which affect employees covered by this Agreement.

-- 4. The Department agrees to contact the Organization or Organizations concerned before action is taken when there is a doubt as to the proper interpretation of the National Agreement, unless an emergency situation exists. - 5.
+- 1. The Department through appropriate officials and representatives shall meet with the Organizations one day during the first week of each month and such other times as are necessary to consult and/or exchange information, as appropriate, but not negotiate, with respect to nationwide personnel policies, practices and matters affecting working conditions, matters affecting Basic Agreement, supplements thereto and interpretations and disputes arising out of the administration of local agreements. - Disputes arising out of the administration of local agreements will not be considered until all efforts to settle the dispute at the local and regional level have been exhausted. - 3.
+The Department will also confer on the status of current and new projects and programs, including Mail Processing and Delivery activities, and other matters which affect employees covered by this Agreement. - 4.
+The Department agrees to contact the Organization or Organizations concerned before action is taken when there is a doubt as to the proper interpretation of the National Agreement, unless an emergency situation exists.
+Copies of all interpretations shall be furnished to the Exclusive Organizations at the same time they are issued. - 5.
 The agenda for the regular monthly meeting may also provide for a discussion by Departmental officials of the status of current projects and new programs.
-Such monthly meetings shall not preclude at such other times as is reasonable any of the individual organizations which are party to this Agreement from meeting with the Department concerning activities of the Department of interest to the employees in the appropriate craft or occupational group.
+Such monthly meetings shall not preclude at such other times as is reasonable any of the individual Organizations which are party to this Agreement from meeting with the Department concerning activities of the Department of interest to the employees in the appropriate craft or occupational group.
 Minutes of the monthly Labor-Management Meetings shall be furnished to each Organization party to this Agreement.
 Decisions agreed to are to be policy and shall be implemented by the Department.